moby/moby/docs/sources/reference/commandline/cli.md

-      -m, --memory=""            Memory limit (format: <number><optional unit>, where unit = b, k, m or g) --name=""                  Assign a name to the container --net="bridge"             Set the Network mode for the container 'bridge': creates a new network stack for the container on the docker bridge 'none': no networking for this container
+      -m, --memory=""            Memory limit (format: <number><optional unit>, where unit = b, k, m or g) --name=""                  Assign a name to the container --net="bridge"             Set the Network mode for the container 'bridge': creates a new network stack for the container on the default docker bridge 'bridge:<name>': creates a new network stack for the container on the specified pre-existing bridge
+                                   'none': no networking for this container
                                    'container:<name|id>': reuses another container network stack
                                    'host': use the host network stack inside the container.
 Note: the host mode gives the container full access to local system services such as D-bus and is therefore considered insecure.